-- (a) Direct higher density infill growth to the Downtown, within the Corridor Growth Area, Strategic Infill Areas, and Community Focal Points where adequate levels of service and appropriate intensity and land use can be accommodated. - (b) Infill development should be supported and complemented by appropriately located and sized open spaces, improved streetscapes, and other community amenities. - (c) Facilitate and promote the development or redevelopment of infill sites by addressing regulatory barriers and through the use of incentives and partnerships.
+- (a) Direct higher density infill growth to the Downtown, Corridor Growth Areas, Strategic Infill Areas, and Community Focal Points where adequate levels of service and appropriate intensity and land use can be accommodated. - (b) Infill development should be supported and complemented by appropriately located and sized open spaces, improved streetscapes, and other community amenities. - (c) Facilitate and promote the development or redevelopment of infill sites by addressing regulatory barriers and through the use of incentives and partnerships.